Wilmington, Delaware: Primary and secondary schools

 The former Wilmington High School houses Cab Calloway School of the Arts and Charter School of Wilmington.

-Wilmington is served by the Brandywine, Christina, Red Clay, and Colonial school districts for elementary, junior high, and high school public education.
+Wilmington is divided between Brandywine, Christina, Red Clay, and Colonial school districts for K-12 (elementary, middle, and high school) public education.
 Of those four, Colonial is the only one which has no schools located in the Wilmington city limits.
 Cab Calloway School of the Arts of the Red Clay district is in the Wilmington city limits.
 The New Castle County Vocational-Technical School District operates Howard High School of Technology in the city of Wilmington.

 As of 2020 there are no comprehensive traditional public high schools in the Wilmington city limits, and most high school-aged students in the city attend high schools in suburban areas away from the city.
 Cris Barrish and Mark Eichmann of WHYY wrote that these suburban comprehensive high schools "struggle academically".

 Wilmington also hosts several charter schools.
 As of November 2015 there were 11 charter schools in the city limits.
 These include the Charter School of Wilmington, Great Oaks Charter School, Kuumba Academy Charter School, East Side Charter School, and a magnet school, Cab Calloway School of the Arts which focuses on the performing arts.
 The Charter School of Wilmington and Cab Calloway School of the Arts are housed in the building of the former Wilmington High School.
 Great Oaks Charter School and Kuumba Academy are housed in the Community Education Building, formerly known as Bracebridge IV, acquired by Bank of America from MBNA Corp. in 1997 and donated to The Longwood Foundation in 2012.